abrimo/TinyMCE-Autocomplete-Plugin/README.md

 ## Configuration with TinyMCE

-1. Copy the autocomplete folder (in src) to the plugins directory of your TinyMCE installation.
+Copy the autocomplete folder (in src) to the plugins directory of your TinyMCE installation.

-2. Include the autocomplete plugin in your TinyMCE configuration, this might look like:
+Include the autocomplete plugin in your TinyMCE configuration, this might look like:
 ```
 plugins : "autolink,lists,pagebreak,style,layer,advlink,emotions,advlist,autocomplete",
 ```

-a
-3. Add the configuration options for the autocomplete plugin, e.g.:
+ Add the configuration options for the autocomplete plugin, e.g.:
 ```
 autocomplete_options: "john,jane,william", 	// Required
 autocomplete_delimiters: "160,32",		// Optional
 autocomplete_trigger: "@",			// Optional
 autocomplete_end_option: "end",			// Optional
 ```

-a
-4. Include (and customize) the CSS in src/styles/autocomplete.css on the page with your TinyMCE installation.
+Include (and customize) the CSS in src/styles/autocomplete.css on the page with your TinyMCE installation.

 ## Support
 You are welcome to use this plugin at your own risk.
 It is currently being maintained on GitHub where you can submit issues / feature requests.